 Using customer surveys allows you to pinpoint pain points and target them, ensuring your customers feel you’re listening to them and their needs as a business.
 Surveys also allow you to identify potential areas of dissatisfaction in high-risk customers before they leave, so you can constantly evolve and improve your product or service.
 However, as your company grows, it’s important to know how to manage your scalability.
 Most customers appreciate a large company that delivers a “small company” service that is personal and genuine, even when you are experiencing high growth.

 You can incorporate any customer insights you gain into your relationship marketing strategy.
 Don’t just include existing customers into your general marketing communications – they need specifically targeted information and calls to action.
 For instance, instead of introducing them to your business again and again on a mass marketing email, serve up relevant information such as expanded services or developments which would be of specific interest to them.

-In reality it is not enough to implement a customer retention strategy; to really ensure results it must become a culture, an essential pillar of how you conduct your business.
-Take all criticism onboard and use it as a learning – in this way, even if you do end up losing a customer from time to time, you learn from the experience.
-And, you are much less likely to lose the next one.
+In reality, it is not enough to implement a customer retention strategy; to really ensure results it must become a culture, an essential pillar of how you conduct your business.
+Take all criticism on board and use it as a learning – in this way, even if you do end up losing a customer from time to time, you learn from the experience.
+Also, you are much less likely to lose the next one.

 Building brand loyalty takes time.
 If you need an agency to manage your brand identity then look no further than Clever Marketing.